Zoho Vault Review: Is it safe and reliable?

 NordPass is cheaper than LastPass and has a 24/7 live chat, which beats Zoho Vault’s 24/5 call line.
 The free version is also very strong, covering the main needs of generating, sharing, and auto-filling logins.
 Just like the Zoho Vault, NordPass also lets you put your passwords into folders.
 It also uses next-gen XChaCha20 encryption that beats the industry-standard AES 256-bit.

 If you’re looking for a password manager that your family or company can use together, then Zoho Vault is your choice.
-It’s web application works on all major platforms and there are extensions for most browsers, including the likes of Brave and Vivaldi.
-It’s easy to use and the free version will let you feel whether you will be happier with premium subscription.
+Its web application works on all major platforms and there are extensions for most browsers.
+It’s easy to use and the free version will let you know whether you will like the premium subscription.

 To learn more about the best password managers, check this article.